-The Modified Atkins Diet: What is it, How does it compare to the classical ketogenic diet and when is it usedSince the Classical Ketogenic Diet was developed in the 1920’s, several variations have emerged, including the Modified Atkins Diet.
-If you are considering the ketogenic diet for epilepsy management for your child or yourself, you may have come across the “Modified Atkins Diet” and wondered what it is and how it’s different from the Classical Ketogenic Diet.
+The Modified Atkins Diet: What is it, How does it compare to the classical medical ketogenic diet and when is it used?Since the Classical Medical Ketogenic Diet for epilepsy was developed in the 1920’s, several variations have emerged, including the Modified Atkins Diet.
+If you are considering the medical ketogenic diet for the dietary management of intractable epilepsy for your child or yourself, you may have come across the “Modified Atkins Diet” and wondered what it is and how it’s different from the Classical Ketogenic Diet.
 In today’s blog post, KetoCal Medical Advisor and registered dietitian Ellen Sviland-Avery will explain.

 Differences Between the Modified Atkins Diet and the Classical Ketogenic Diet: